globau/ClodMC/README.md

 - `/seen` to show when a player last logged out
 - leaves decay quickly
 - `/admininv` to toggle between player and admin inventories
+- clicking on a waxed sign attached to a container opens the container's inventory